conp-pcno-training/SDC-LOSSLESS/_episodes/02-lossless.md

 ---
 title: "The Lossless Pipeline"
-teaching: 3
+teaching: 20
-exercises: 3
+exercises: 10
 questions:
-- "What is the input and output of the Lossless pipeline?"
+- "What are the inputs and outputs of the Lossless pipeline?"
 - "What is the flow of operations for the Lossless pipeline?"
 objectives:
 - "Understand the flow of operations used in the Lossless pipeline."